badar5uk/springboot-keylogger/README.md

 ## Implementation (how to make it work)

-You can generate a jar file using the following
+You can generate the jar and .exe file using the following

 ```
-mvn clean install
+mvn clean package
 ```
 or using the maven wrapper like so
 ```
-./mvnw clean install
+mvnw clean package
 ```

-Then you can run using the following command:
+The file would then be generated in the /target folder, you can run the jar file using the following:
 ```
-java -jar target/keylogger-0.0.1-SNAPSHOT.jar
+java -jar target/eyecandy.jar
 ```
+Or directly run the .exe file